MicrosoftDocs/sdk-api/sdk-api-src/content/ipsectypes/ns-ipsectypes-ipsec_token0.md

 ### -field type

-An <a href="https://docs.microsoft.com/windows/desktop/api/ipsectypes/ne-ipsectypes-ipsec_token_type_">IPSEC_TOKEN_TYPE</a> value that specifies the type of token.
+An [IPSEC_TOKEN_TYPE](https://docs.microsoft.com/windows/desktop/api/ipsectypes/ne-ipsectypes-ipsec_token_type)a> value that specifies the type of token.

 ### -field principal

-An <a href="https://docs.microsoft.com/windows/desktop/api/ipsectypes/ne-ipsectypes-ipsec_token_principal_">IPSEC_TOKEN_PRINCIPAL</a> value that specifies the token principal.
+An [IPSEC_TOKEN_PRINCIPAL](https://docs.microsoft.com/windows/desktop/api/ipsectypes/ne-ipsectypes-ipsec_token_principal)a> value that specifies the token principal.

 ### -field mode

-An <a href="https://docs.microsoft.com/windows/desktop/api/ipsectypes/ne-ipsectypes-ipsec_token_mode_">IPSEC_TOKEN_MODE</a> value that indicates in which mode the token was obtained.
+An [IPSEC_TOKEN_MODE](https://docs.microsoft.com/windows/desktop/api/ipsectypes/ne-ipsectypes-ipsec_token_mode)a> value that indicates in which mode the token was obtained.

 ### -field token